charles1812/ft_trascendence/clipongo/README.txt

   3. Hosting (choose 1)
      * Enter your opponent’s username.
      * Wait for them to join.
-     * A Game ID will display—game begins!
+     * A Game will appear on screen !

   4. Joining (choose 2)
      * View available games hosted by friends.
      * Enter the number of the game to join (0 to cancel).
-     * Pong starts in your terminal.
+     * When joining the game will be paused so you need to unpause the game by pressing Ctrl + Space

   5. Controls
      * W or ↑  — Move paddle up
      * S or ↓  — Move paddle down
-     * Ctrl+Space — Pause / resume
-     * Esc or Ctrl+C — Quit game

   Exit & Logout
   ───────────────
-  * To quit from main menu, select option 3 (Logout) or use Ctrl+C.
+  * To quit from main menu, select option 3 (Logout) then select option 2 (Exit).
-  * In-game, press Esc or Ctrl+C to exit immediately.
+  * In-game, press Esc or Ctrl+C to exit the ongoing game.
-  * To switch users, logout and re-run `./cli`.
+  * To switch users, logout and login again.

   Tips
   ───────────────
-  * Resize your terminal for more play area.
+  * You can resize the terminal.

   Enjoy the match !